harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 - Open VirtualBox.
 - Set up a host-only network:
     - In VirtualBox preferences, under "Network", go to "Host-only" and click the green add button.
+    - This may also be under "File->Host Network Manager..."
     - Right-click the newly-created network (should be named something like ``vboxnet0``) and click "Edit".
     - Enter the following settings:
         - IPv4 Address: 192.168.26.1